kobotoolbox/devdocs/docs/_articles/kpi-frontend-development.md

   - `isLoading` - means waiting for some async fetch of data (may switch value back and forth).
   - `isFirstLoadComplete` - means that all the data necessary for displaying a component was gathered, and the UI was displayed to the user (we also have `isInitialised` in our codebase, but it's not as precise, and thus deprecated)
 - Comments are good, we like comments.
 It's good to write a short description of a component or utlity function, or to explain some complex code step-by-step.
+  - Bonus: if you're trying to understand some code for the first time, it's probably a perfect moment to add some comments for the next adventurer :).
 - We use JSDoc comments to describe classes, functions, variables, and properties.
 We use regular comments for everything else.
 - Use `t()` for every Front-end facing static string.
-  - `/kpi/jsapp/js/i18nMissingStrings.es6` file holds all the strings we want to translate but don't appear in our Front-end code
+  - `/kpi/jsapp/js/i18nMissingStrings.es6` file holds all the strings we want to translate but don't appear in our Front-end code.
-- At minimum write tests for utility functions
+- At minimum write tests for utility functions.

 CSS:
 - Use CSS modules.
 Do not use BEM style class names, unless appropriate for complex or global CSS.
 Do not use the deprecated `makeBem` utility.
 - We use autoprefixer, so no need to add prefixes manually.
 - Avoid adding new colors to stylesheets.
-We have [a list of all available colors](https://github.com/kobotoolbox/kobo-common/blob/main/src/styles/colors.scss) defined at `kobo-common` package.
+We have an existing [list of all available colors](https://github.com/kobotoolbox/kpi/blob/main/jsapp/scss/colors.scss).
 If the design contains a color that is very similar to existing one - use that color.
-If it's completely new color, please discuss adding it to the list with Design Team or Front End Lead.
+If it's completely new color, please discuss adding it to the list with Design Team or Front-End Lead.

+## Common components

+These are Buttons, Checkboxes, and many other common/atomic UI elements.
+The aim is to write DRY code and build beautiful, consistent UI.
+We gather them all in `js/components/common` directory, but you can see them all in action at our [storybook](https://storybook.kbtdev.org).

+Please:
+- Make sure you know what we have.
+- Avoid creating custom one-shots that are very similar to existing common components.
+- Adding new option to common component (size, color, etc.) shouldn't be done lightly.
+  - Make sure to update the story file for the component if you ever add that option.
+- If in doubt, please refer to Design Team or Front-End Lead.

 ## Workflow